Anant/Cassandra.Api/astra.import/data/README.md

 pip3 install requests
 ```

-### Setup (Locally)
+### Getting started (Locally)

-- Create your database on DataStax Astra (Be sure to remmeber your keyspace name, username and password as those will be useful later on)
+- Create your database on DataStax Astra (Be sure to remember your keyspace name, username, and password as those will be useful later on)
 - Clone this repo
-- Download the connection-details zip file from your Astra dashboard and place it in the "astra.credentials" folder.
+- Download the 'secure connect bundle' zip from your Astra dashboard, and place it in the "leaves.astra/astra.credentials/" folder.
-- Depending on the setup of your local machine's PATH, enviroment variable, you may need to edit lines 10, 13, 27 to inlcude the full paths for each file/folder the program is looking for.
+- Depending on the setup of your local machine's PATH, you may need to edit lines 10, 13, 27 to include the full paths for each file/folder the program is looking for.

 ```
 line 10: with open('../../astra.credentials/UserCred.json') as f: